plone/documentation/develop/plone/forms/z3c.form.rst

                 if 'xxx' in group.widgets:
                     group.widgets['xxx'].mode = z3c.form.interfaces.HIDDEN_MODE

-groups itself is a list like object, you can also remove a complete group by just removing it from the group dictionary.
+groups itself is a list like object, you can also remove a complete group by removing it from the group dictionary.

 Unprefixing widgets
 -------------------